capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ```
 where 'virtual-env' is the name of the environment.
 The name of this can be user-specified, and can vary however needed.

-Then, activate the virtual environment by (for Windows)
+Then, activate the virtual environment by (for Windows):
 ```
 virtual-env\Scripts\activate.bat
 ```
-or (for macOS)
+or (for macOS):
 ```
 source  virtual-env/bin/activate
 ```